tizonia/tizonia-openmax-il/README.md

 ### 'libtizonia' : An OpenMAX IL 1.2 component framework/library ###

-* To create OpenMAX IL 1.2 plugins (encodes, decoders, container parsrs, sinks, etc, for audio/video/other).
+* To create OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/other).
-* Full support for OpenMAX IL 1.2 Base and Interop profiles.
+* Full support for the OpenMAX IL 1.2 standard Base and Interop profiles.

 ### 'libtizcore' : An OpenMAX IL 1.2 Core implementation ###

 * Discovery and dynamic loading of OpenMAX IL 1.2 plugins.
-* Supports all the standard OMX IL 1.2 Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
+* Supports all the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.

 ### 'libtizplatform' : An OS abstraction/utility library ###